Learning

 Satisfaction score (★☆☆☆☆) based on my current experience.

-The number of stars says how much i was satisfy with tech i choosed.
-Every project in this section is “not done and mostly it will be not” - its just a Micro-Project for testing purpose.
+The number of stars says how much I was satisfied with the tech I chose.
+Every project in this section is “not done, and mostly it will be not” – it’s just a Micro-Project for testing purpose.

 AI Audiobook Director: Building a complex pipeline for professional book translation and multi-voice narration.